Are you sure you want to exit?

 |NOT GIVEN||if the information is not given in the passage|

-1 Aries pointed out that children did different types of work like adults during the Middle Ages.
+1 Aries pointed out that children did different types of work to adults during the Middle Ages.

 2 Working children during the Middle Ages were generally unloved.

 3 Some scientists thought that overwork might damage the health of young children.

 4 The rise of trade unions majorly contributed to the protection of children from exploitation in the 19th century.

 5 Through the aid of half-time schools, most children went to school in the mid-19th century.